Gloucestershire Waste Core Strategy

 The Waste Core Strategy was adopted in November 2012 and forms part of the local development plan for Gloucestershire.
 Key constraints, designations, assets and site allocations relating to the Waste Core Strategy are set out on the County Council’s Minerals & Waste Policies (Proposals) Map.

-In addition to the Waste Core Strategy, there remains a number of ‘saved’ policies from the adopted Gloucestershire Waste Local Plan (2002-2012) that still need to be considered when determining planning applications for waste management developments.
+In addition to the Waste Core Strategy, there remains a number of ‘saved’ policies from the Saved Waste Local Plan Policies (2002-2012) that still need to be considered when determining planning applications for waste management developments.
 Information relating to this plan can be found on the Adopted minerals and waste local plan page.

 The ambition of the County Council is to complete the process of updating its entire suite of waste-related planning policies over the coming years.
 Details concerning this are set out in Council’s three-year project timetable, the Minerals and Waste Development Scheme (MWDS).